SERVICE AREA · TEXAS

 Home services leads.
 Three other verticals follow.

 Texas is the densest US state for Hispanic-customer-facing home services contractor work, so the vertical mix on this page leads with home services.
-The vertical-specific workflow pages — Real estate ISA, property management — live on the Use cases index.
-Independent insurance and home services are scoped on the Custom tier today and activate as standalone use-case pages in Q3–Q4 2026.
+The vertical-specific workflow pages live on the Use cases index: Real estate ISA, property management, and the insurance virtual assistant page.
+Real estate, the deepest Texas vertical after home services, also has its own Texas real estate virtual assistant page.
+PM firms on AppFolio get the platform-level workflow on the AppFolio virtual assistant page.
+Home services activates as a standalone use-case page later in 2026.

 Hispanic-buyer share is significant in Houston, San Antonio, Dallas, and the Rio Grande Valley markets.
 Real estate teams running Follow Up Boss, kvCORE, Lofty, Sierra Interactive, CINC, or BoomTown lose Spanish-inbound leads to competitor agents who call back same-day in Spanish.
 The 5-minute-response math holds across geographies; the language-fit math is what most teams miss.